I7-Examples/Bronze/docs/source.txt

 Section 2 - Smells

-A thing has a property called scent.
+A thing has some text called scent.
 The scent of a thing is usually "nothing".

-A procedural rule: ignore the block smelling rule.
+The block smelling rule is not listed in any rulebook.

 Carry out smelling something:
 	say "From [the noun] you smell [scent of the noun]."